 With its stunning Fife coastal location and wealth of prime golfing and royal connections, it’s easy to see why St Andrews continues to draw in tourists.
 With a journey which crosses the iconic Forth Bridge, it makes an ideal day trip from Edinburgh by train.

 ‘The Home of Golf’

 St Andrews is internationally acclaimed as the ‘home of golf’ with its legendary Old Course considered the oldest in the world.
 Adjacent to the first tee sits the Royal and Ancient Golf Club of St Andrews, the oldest golf club in the world.

 For golf fans, St Andrews is a mecca not to be missed.
 Today, St Andrews Links offers seven golf courses, including the famous Old Course, all of which are available to play.
 Rather than traipse around the sights of Edinburgh, why not play a round of golf at St Andrew’s Links?
 Sounds very appealing, doesn’t it!

 Just yards from the Old Course, the British Golf Museum traces the history of the game from Medieval times to the present day.

 Historical St Andrews

 St Andrews University is the world’s third oldest English-speaking university, so naturally permeates the town’s flavour.
 Visitor favourites include the sacred heart of the university’ Sallies Quad’ and the historic St Salvator’s Chapel.

 Because of St Andrew’s ancient heritage stretching back over a thousand years, some of the town’s most celebrated sights are little more than photogenic ruins.
-The 11th-century cathedral was once Scotland’s biggest, today the best surviving portion is the skeletal frame of St Rule’s Tower.
+The 11th-century cathedral was once Scotland’s biggest, and today the best surviving portion is the skeletal frame of St Rule’s Tower.

 Thought to be the original location of the relics of St Andrew, only the foundations of the Chapel of St Mary on the Rock survives today.
 Another ruin is Blackfriars Chapel, the 16th-century monastery of Dominican monks which is spectacularly illuminated at night.